MatthewVardi/ToDo-List/README.md

 Basic to do app

-Will be using Node/Express and MongoDB, following a RESTful Routing and CRUD
+Will be using Node/Express and MongoDB, following  RESTful Routing and CRUD.

 Current state:
 -Create route exists
--Front end needs some work
+-Front end html fixed
--Delete button is there but route is not there yet -Read/update coming soon
+-Delete button works corectly
+-Edit task works correctly
+-No Show route because tasks are relatively short -CRUD Complete

+**User authentication is next
+App should show tasks related to only that user and none if you are not logged in